About Rabbi Dr. Owen Gottlieb

 Gottlieb is Associate Professor of Interactive Games and Media at the Rochester Institute of Technology and Founder and Lead Researcher at the Initiative in Religion, Culture, and Policy at the RIT MAGIC Center, a research laboratory paired with a game publishing studio.
 The Initiative is now part of Dr. Gottlieb’s broader Lab: the Interaction, Media, and Learning Lab.

 In 2012, ConverJent received a Signature Grant from the Covenant Foundation to fund the design and development of a digital mobile game/simulation for teaching Jewish history.
 That project, Jewish Time Jump: New York has been nominated for “Most Innovative” game of 2013 by the Games for Change Festival.
 In 2014, ConverJent received another Signature Grant for teacher training and curriculum development and has partnered with Jewish Women’s Archive on the design of curriculum for Jewish Time Jump: New York.
+Jewish Time Jump: New York ran for twelve years.

 Rabbi Gottlieb received his Ph.D. from NYU in Education and Jewish Studies specializing in Digital Medial and Games for Learning.
 He was a Jim Joseph Fellow at NYU and is a HASTAC Scholar.
 His dissertation research is in GPS mobile gaming for cultural transmission, civic and democratic education, and subject matter interest (specifically, in modern Jewish history).
 Gottlieb received the NRJE emerging scholar award in 2013.

 Rabbi Gottlieb holds a Ph.D. from NYU, an MA from USC Cinema-Television, and an A.B. from Dartmouth College.
 He received an MAHL and rabbinical ordination from HUC-JIR, New York.
 He is a member of the Central Conference of American Rabbis, the Writers Guild of America, West, and the International Game Developers Association.
-He blogs at www.mysticalcreative.com.

 Rabbi Owen Gottlieb is a visionary Jewish educator, bringing cutting edge